TomTasche/ScreenFilter/README.md

   > This is done by calling startForeground
   > Example of startForeground: https://github.com/commonsguy/cw-android/tree/master/Notifications/FakePlayer

 TODO:
-Major:

-Enhancement:
+- Implement functions related to color changed
-- Add color selection screen
+- Add color selection to preference, and pass it to toastView

+2012/11/08:
+- Added Color selection dialog from ApiDemo (need touch up)

 Closed:
-- The button to reenable filter after setting change doesn't work, even though the ReenableListener is registered. .
+- The button to reenable filter after setting change doesn't work, even though the ReenableListener is registered.
   > Cause: The setContentView(preferences) was called twice.
-Once after the button listener is set.
-           The listeners should be set after layout applied.
+Once after the button listener is set.The listeners should be set after layout applied.